prashantbaher/tcc-blog/_drafts/solidworks-macros/edit-circular-skech-pattern.md

 If you found anything to add or update, please let me know on my e-mail.

-Hope this post helps you to *Edit a Linear Sketch Pattern* with Solidworks VBA Macros.
+Hope this post helps you to *Edit a Circular Sketch Pattern* with Solidworks VBA Macros.

 For more such tutorials on **Solidworks VBA Macro**, do come to this blog after sometime.